Dynamic Packaging Solutions for Online Booking Engines: Building a One-Stop Shop for Travel Experience

-The main engineering problem here is inventory search consolidation and integration.
+The main engineering problem here is inventory search consolidation and system integration.
 The information is distributed via various APIs that differ both in terms of the inventory they offer and technology.
 The common source of inventories for dynamic pricing systems are:

-Global Distribution Systems (GDS).
-GDS is a network system providing travel retailers with information covering airlines, hotels, and ground transfers.
-They return basic data including availability rates, and also allow for booking.
+Global Distribution Systems (GDSs).
+A GDS is a network system providing travel retailers with information covering airlines, hotels, and ground transfers.
+They return basic data such as availability rates while providing opportunities for booking.
 Currently, GDSs cover a significant share of the market.
 Mostly they are represented by such companies as Amadeus, Sabre, and Travelport.
-A retailer that plans to integrate their service with GDS must meet a number of requirements.
+A retailer that plans to integrate its services with a GDS must meet a number of requirements.